One person freed after truck rolls near Napier, road blocked

-The incident happened just before 1.30pm on Meeanee Rd in Meeanee, at the intersection with Brookfields Rd.
+Firefighters helped to free one person following the incident, which happened just before 1.30pm on Monday on Meeanee Rd in Meeanee.

+The crash happened close to the intersection with Brookfields Rd and a road closure was in place following the incident.

 “Motorists are advised of a truck rolling in Napier which has blocked the road,” a police statement read.